 Why This Blog?

 This is the place for me to explore and expand my own education.
 Why do it online?
 Forcing myself to publish content brings out a higher standard of work.
-This became most apparent to me during the recent CoronaVirus distance teaching that so many millions of teachers around the country (and the world) found themselves in unexpectedly.
+This became most apparent to me during the recent CoronaVirus distance teaching.
 The classroom has its advantages, but having to teach outside it for a few months showed me some weaknesses and laziness in my presentation style.
 These errors can be remedied by a commitment to publishing my best work.
 Whether it helps a student in my classroom or a student halfway across the world, it’s sure to make me a better teacher.

 Learning to Teach

 I love to learn, so that I may teach.
 Nothing, however outstanding and however helpful, will ever give me any pleasure if the knowledge is to be for my benefit alone. —Seneca, Epistle 6.4

 gaudeo discere, ut doceam; nec me ulla res delectabit, licet sit eximia et salutaris, quam mihi uni sciturus sum. —Seneca Epistle 6.4